 Passing the Sniff Test (1 Peter 2:11-12)

-I'm sure that many of us know this, but it's worth stating: the church has a bit of a PR problem, especially with those who are younger.
+The church has a PR problem, especially with younger people.
 Researcher George Barna studied 2,660 twenty-somethings and found that those "in their twenties are significantly less likely than any other age group to attend church services, to donate to churches, to be absolutely committed to Christianity, to read the Bible, or to serve as a volunteer or lay leader in churches."

 Another author (Colleen Carroll in The New Faithful) writes: